widesky/docs/content/en/reference/fileformats/yaml.md

 - energy	# Delete the 'energy' tag
 ```

-### `delete`
+### delete

 This deletes entities, either by ID or by filter.
 Both can be specified simultaneously in an action, the order of processing will be:

-1. the entity listed by the argument, `id`
+1. The entity listed by the argument, `id`
-2. entities listed by the argument, `ids` in the order given
+2. Entities listed by the argument, `ids` in the order given
-3. all entities returned by a search performed with the filter expression given in the `filter` argument.
+3. All entities returned by a search performed with the filter expression given in the `filter` argument.
 Ordering is not guaranteed.
-4. all entities returned by a search performed with each filter expression given in the `filters` argument (searched in that order).
+4. All entities returned by a search performed with each filter expression given in the `filters` argument (searched in that order).
 Ordering is not guaranteed.

 #### Delete one entity by ID

-To delete a single point, just give its ID as the `id` parameter:
+To delete a single point, give its ID as the `id` parameter:
 ```
 ---
 action: delete